 John Bombaro (Ph.D.) is a Programs Manager at the USMC Headquarters.
 He lives in Virginia with his wife and children.

 Jonathan A. Linebaugh is Lecturer in New Testament in the Faculty of Divinity at the University of Cambridge and a Fellow of Jesus College.
-In addition to God’s Two Words, he is the author of God, Grace, and Righteousness in the Wisdom of Solomon and Paul’s Letter to Romans and co-editor of Reformation Readings of Paul.
+He is the author of God’s Two Words: Law and Gospel In Lutheran and Reformed Traditions, the subject of this interview, as well as God, Grace, and Righteousness in the Wisdom of Solomon and Paul’s Letter to Romans and co-editor of Reformation Readings of Paul.